2024 Best Social Media Audit Template: Audit New Clients in 20 Minutes

 Social media audit template 3: Data Source

-For the ‘Facebook Ads Account,’ select an account that has fairly average data to double check parameters as you build the template.
+For the ‘Facebook Ads Account,’ select an account that has fairly average data to double-check parameters as you build the template.
 Make sure you choose a date range that will populate the graphs, charts, and tables with data.
 Once it’s complete, you can use the template to generate a report for any Facebook Ads account.

 Monthly Performance

-The next snapshot shows month over month performance.
-Report Garden comes with a drag and drop menu on the left for template elements like charts, graphs, and tables.
+The next snapshot shows month-over-month performance.
+Report Garden comes with a drag-and-drop menu on the left for template elements like charts, graphs, and tables.

 Here’s what Month Over Month Performance looks like once it’s published in the report.